cadentj/cadentj/README.md

 - 🔭 I’m currently working on leveraging Auto-GPT and to perform research tasks.
 - 🌱 I’m currently learning OCaml - or at least stepping back from Python into functional programming.

+_Note: I have many repos but few readme-s_

 <!--
 **cadentj/cadentj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.